brianglass/anastasis/files/monday_matins3.md

 ** Lord, do not rebuke me in your anger; nor chastise me in your wrath.

-As I sail the sea of this present life I think on the abyss of my many evils, and as I have no thought as helmsman, I cry aloud to you in PeterÂ’s words.
+As I sail the sea of this present life I think on the abyss of my many evils, and as I have no thought as helmsman, I cry aloud to you in Peter’s words.
 Save me, Christ God, save me as you love mankind!

 Glory.
 Both now.